fzd370/PlatePallete2.0/README.md

 - Search and browse an extensive collection of recipes.
 - View detailed recipe information, including ingredients, instructions, and serving sizes.
 - Save favorite recipes for quick access.
-- Create and manage custom shopping lists based on selected recipes.
 - Interactive and intuitive user interface.
 - Mobile-friendly design for a seamless experience on different devices.